Peru: Voters head to the polls amid COVID-19 surge | DW | 11.04.2021

 At the same time, some medical professionals criticized the decision to hold the election and allow election rallies.

-Neighboring Ecuador was also holding a run-off vote on Sunday to determine the country's next president.
+Neighboring Ecuador was also holding a runoff vote on Sunday to determine the next president.

-Chile had planned a vote for Sunday but delayed it due to the pandemic.
+Chile had planned a vote for Sunday, but delayed it because of the pandemic.

 The next Peruvian president will likely be decided in a second-round vote in June.
 Reuters reported that the slight favorites to head to the second round were liberal economist Hernando de Soto and radical leftist professor Pedro Castillo.